Day 2 – Sessions and Speakers

 Wednesday 24th June 2026

-7:30 AM - Registration opens
+7:30 AM - Registration opens.

 7:45 AM - 8:45 AM - Members of the Global Agritourism Network Committees will meet.
-Committee members should confirm the time and meeting room with their Global Agritourism Network Committee Chair

-8:15 AM - 5:00 PM - Delegates can network and browse exhibition stands
+8:00 AM - 8:45 AM - Delegates can network and browse exhibition stands.

-9:15 AM - 9:30 AM - Session 1 - Welcome to the conference
+8:45 AM - 9:00 AM - Session 1 - Welcome to the conference

 Delegates will be welcomed to the inaugural Global Agritourism Conference.

-Scottish Agritourism Chair
+Scottish Agritourism Chair, Scotland

 Riddell began working in tourism in 1978, first assistant tourist officer with Scottish Borders Council, then as Chief Executive of Scottish Borders Tourist Board, joining VisitScotland in 2005 as Director of Partnerships, Strategy and Communications and latterly as Director of Industry and Destination Development.
 Riddell led and managed a team of over 300 staff that delivered services and advice to visitors, tourism businesses and a wide range of external stakeholders.
 Riddell’s team operated the network of i centres and delivered VisitScotland’s star rating quality assurance schemes.
 He was responsible for developing the organisation’s Gaelic Language Plan, Responsible Tourism Strategy and led VisitScotland’s input to the Scottish Agritourism strategy, supporting the formation of the Scottish Agritourism Board in May 2022.
-Since his retirement in September 2020 he has taken on a series of roles including chairing a group of voluntary Trustees responsible for a Grade A listed building in Eyemouth and a community liaison group linked to a major pump storage hydroelectric scheme north of Fort William.
+Since his retirement in September 2020 he has taken on a series of roles including Scottish Agritourism Chair, chairing a group of voluntary Trustees responsible for a Grade A listed building in Eyemouth and a community liaison group linked to a major pump storage hydroelectric scheme north of Fort William.

-9:30 AM - 10:55 AM Session 2 – Keynote - A Global Agritourism Network – Country Benchmarking - Facts and Figures Around the Globe
+9:00 AM - 10:25 AM Session 2 – Keynote - A Global Agritourism Network – Country Benchmarking - Facts and Figures Around the Globe

 Caroline lives in the county of Angus on the family farm located just north of Dundee.
 The farm produces Scotch beef, Scotch lamb and malting barley.
 The farm has 120 suckler Aberdeen Angus and Hereford cows and 500 breeding ewes and grows around 300 acres of cereals.
 Caroline and her husband Ross have also operated a luxury tourism business on the farm called The Hideaway Experience for the past 20 years.
 Caroline is the Sector Lead for Scotland’s Agritourism Sector and has co-chaired the National Strategy Board for Agritourism for the past 4 years alongside the Cabinet Secretary for Rural Affairs, Land Reform and the Islands.
 Caroline has worked with others since 2007 to raise the profile of Agritourism as an economic opportunity for Scotland, which resulted in the formation of Scottish Agritourism as a sector body in 2020 and the National Strategy for the sector.
 As well as the farming and tourism business Caroline has run her own consultancy business since 2007 and currently has the contract to facilitate Scotland’s Agritourism Monitor Farms Programme.
 Caroline is a former NFU Scotland Board member and undertook the 2025 Diversity and Inclusion research and report for NFU Scotland.
 Caroline is a Scottish Enterprise Rural Leader, Nuffield Scholar, past Director and Chair of the Oxford Farming Conference and past Director of SRUC.
 Caroline and Ross have two children, Finlay who is 20 and currently working on farms in New Zealand and Sophie who is 18, studying at Harper Adams University.